Athanasios Diakos: Early life

-Athanasios Diakos was born Athanasios Nikolaos Massavetas in Phocis, in the village of Ano Mousounitsa, or according to other sources in nearby Artotina.
-The grandson of a local outlaw, or klepht, he was drawn to religion from an early age and was sent away by his parents to the Monastery of St. John The Baptist (Αγίου Ιωάννου Προδρόμου), near Artotina, for his education.
+Athanasios Nikolaos was born in Phocis, either in the village of Ano Mousounitsa or, according to other sources, in nearby Artotina.
+His family's surname was originally either "Grammatikos" or "Massavetas".
+The grandson of a local outlaw, or klepht, he was drawn to religion from an early age and was sent away by his parents to the Monastery of St. John the Baptist (Αγίου Ιωάννου Προδρόμου), near Artotina, for his education.
 He became a monk at the age of seventeen and, due to his devotion to his faith and good temperament, was ordained a Greek Orthodox deacon not long afterwards.

 Popular tradition has it that while at the monastery, an Ottoman Pasha visited with his troops and was impressed by Athanasios's good looks.
 The young Athanasios took offence to the Turk's remarks (and subsequent proposal) and the ensuing altercation resulted in the death of the Turkish official.
 Athanasios was forced to flee into the nearby mountains and become a klepht.
 Soon afterwards he adopted the pseudonym "Diakos", or Deacon.